pydio/pydio-doc-developer-guide/0_introduction/3_examples/1_postman.md

 [:image-popup:0_introduction/postman/postman_api_request.png]

 ### S3 Call

-Postman is a powerful client side application that can be use to debug and test communication with a server over TCP.

 Below is an sample URL for accessing data from the object file `file.txt` in the personal workspace of a user in [the demo](http://demo.pydio.com):